turingschool/front-end-curriculum/projects/trapper-keeper.md

 ### Specification Adherence

 * 4 - All requirements from 3 are met.
-The application completes all iterations above and implements one or more of the extensions.
+The application completes all requirements above and implements one or more of the extensions.
 And the evaluator has no recommendations for design changes.
-* 3 - The application completes all iterations above without error.
+* 3 - The application completes all requirements above without error.
 Evaluator has minimal recommendations for design changes.
 * 2 - The application is in a usable state, but is missing part of one or more of the features outlined above.
 Evaluator has multiple recommendations for design